-SELHURST PARK has been the permanent home of Crystal Palace for 88 years, although it has also been a temporary base for two other Football League clubs in that period.
+SELHURST PARK has been the permanent home of Crystal Palace for over 90 years, although it has also been a temporary base for two other Football League clubs in that period.

-Wimbledon (1991-2003) and Charlton Athletic (1985-1991) have taken residence at the South London stadium in the past, although both have now moved to more relevant venues.
+Wimbledon (1991-2003) and Charlton Athletic (1985-1991) have taken residence at the South London stadium in the past, although both since moving to more relevant venues.

 Located in the South Norwood district, Selhurst Park has a capacity of 26,309, with its record attendance being 51,801 – a crowd that saw the Club clinch the Second Division title against Burnley in 1979.

-Away fans are situated in the Arthur Wait Stand.
+Away fans are situated in the Arthur Wait Stand as normal.